awsdocs/aws-doc-sdk-examples/dotnetv3/cross-service/PhotoAssetManager/Readme.md

 This example shows you how to use the AWS SDK for .NET (v3) to create a photo management application using AWS services and a serverless architecture.

 The Photo Asset Management (PAM) example app uses Amazon Rekognition to categorize images, which are stored with Amazon S3 Intelligent-Tiering for cost savings.
 Users can upload new images that are analyzed with label detection.
 Those labels are then stored in an Amazon DynamoDB table.
 Users can later request a bundle of images associated with a list of labels.
-When images are requested, they will be retrieved from Amazon S3, zipped, and the user is sent a link to download the resulting zip file.
+When images are requested, they are retrieved from Amazon S3, zipped, and the user is sent a link to download the resulting zip file.

 ![pam_overview.png](pam_overview.png)